Margaret Haughery: Orphanages built

-Around the mid-19th century, yellow fever was again rampant.
-The yellow scourge swept New Orleans.
-The epidemic of 1853 rendered thousands of children homeless.
-Margaret visited the homes of the sick Protestants, Catholics and Jews, blacks and whites alike, the Louisiana Creole people, New Orleanian "Americans" and immigrants.
-Such were the numbers of orphans she encountered that she embarked on a new project in the form of (as she called it) a baby house.
-All her profits were channelled into this new endeavour, which soon took form in the shape of the imposing St. Vincent Infant Asylum at Race and Magazine streets, which opened in 1862.
-It took sixteen years to clear the debt, a burden shouldered mainly by Margaret.
+In the mid-19th century, yellow fever again spread widely in New Orleans.
+The epidemic of 1853 resulted in large numbers of children being left without parents.
+Margaret visited households affected by illness across religious, racial, and ethnic lines, including Protestants, Catholics, Jews, Black and white residents, the Louisiana Creole people, native-born New Orleanians, and immigrants.
+The scale of need led her to undertake what she described as a "baby house" project.
+Profits from her businesses were directed towards this initiative, which culminated in the establishment of the St. Vincent Infant Asylum at Race and Magazine Streets, opened in 1862.
+The debt incurred by the project took sixteen years to repay and was largely borne by Margaret.

-Other homes opened in the 1850s and 1860s included the Louise Home for working girls at 1404 Clio Street and the St. Elizabeth House of Industry at 1314 Napoleon Street.
-During the yellow fever epidemics in New Orleans, she visited the homes of the sick and dying, without regard to race or creed or religion, aiding the victims and consoling the dying mothers with the pledge to care for their children.
+Additional institutions founded during the 1850s and 1860s included the Louise Home for working girls at 1404 Clio Street and the St. Elizabeth House of Industry at 1314 Napoleon Street.
+During successive yellow fever epidemics, Margaret continued to visit the homes of the sick and dying, providing assistance without regard to race, creed, or religion, and offering assurances that their children would be cared for.

-It is estimated that the amount Margaret gave to charity in one form or another was in the region of $600,000.
+Estimates suggest that the total value of Margaret's charitable contributions amounted to approximately $600,000.

 Dress

-Despite the vast sums at her disposal, philanthropist, businesswoman and social worker Margaret spent little on herself, and was reputed never to own more than two dresses – a plain one for everyday use, while on special occasions she wore a plain silk dress and mantle.
-At all times she wore a Quaker bonnet, which became something of a trademark.
+Despite her financial success, Margaret spent little on personal attire.
+Contemporary accounts state that she owned no more than two dresses: a plain dress for everyday wear and a simple silk dress with a mantle for formal occasions.
+She consistently wore a Quaker bonnet, which became something of a trademark.

 Illness and death

-At the age of 69 Margaret contracted an incurable disease, the exact nature of which is not recorded.
-She lingered many months under the care of her friends, the Sisters of Charity.
-People of all classes and denominations visited her in this her last illness.
-The aristocratic of New Orleans knelt at her side.
-Pope Pius IX sent his blessing and a crucifix, which was presented to her by Hubert Thirion, Louisiana, a young French priest.
+At the age of 69, Margaret developed an incurable illness, the specific nature of which was not recorded.
+She remained ill for several months under the care of the Sisters of Charity.
+During this period, she received visits from individuals of varied social backgrounds and religious affiliations.
+Pope Pius IX sent his blessing and a crucifix, which was delivered by Hubert Thirion, a young French priest serving in Louisiana.

 Margaret died on 9 February 1882.
-Her body was taken to St. Vincent Infant Asylum, where it was embalmed and laid in state.
-The funeral took place on the following Saturday morning.
-Her death was announced in the newspapers with blocked columns as a public calamity, and the city newspapers were edged in black to mark her death.
-Her obituary was printed on the front page of The Times-Picayune newspaper, the main paper in the city.
+Her body was taken to the St. Vincent Infant Asylum, where it was embalmed and lay in state.
+The funeral was held on the following Saturday morning.
+Contemporary newspapers reported her death prominently, with black borders used to mark the occasion.
+Her obituary appeared on the front page of The Times-Picayune, the principal newspaper of New Orleans.